Arches National Park: Recreational activities

 Climbing Balanced Rock or any named or unnamed arch in Arches National Park with an opening larger than 3 ft is banned by park regulations.
 Climbing on other features in the park is allowed but regulated; in addition, slacklining and BASE jumping are banned parkwide.

 Climbing on named arches within the park had long been banned by park regulations, but following Dean Potter's successful free climb on Delicate Arch in May 2006, the wording of the regulations was deemed unenforceable by the park attorney.
 In response, the park revised its regulations later that month, eventually imposing the current ban on arch climbing in 2014.

-Approved recreational activities include auto touring, hiking, bicycling, camping at the Devils Garden campground, backpacking, canyoneering, and rock climbing, with permits required for the last three activities.
+Approved recreational activities include auto touring on paved and unpaved roads, hiking, bicycling, camping at the Devils Garden campground, backpacking, canyoneering, and rock climbing, with permits required for the last three activities.
+To protect the biological soil crust, visitors are asked to walk only on trails, rock and sandy washes, and to keep vehicles and bicycles on designated roads.
 Guided commercial tours and ranger programs are also available.

 Astronomy is also popular in the park due to its dark skies, despite the increasing light pollution from towns such as Moab.

-Publicity
+In popular culture

 Delicate Arch is the subject of the third 2014 quarter of the U.S. Mint's America the Beautiful Quarters program commemorating national parks and historic sites.
 The Arches quarter had the highest production of the five 2014 national park quarters, with more than 465 million minted.

 American writer Edward Abbey was a park ranger at Arches National Monument in 1956 and 1957, where he kept journals that became his book Desert Solitaire.
 The success of Abbey's book, as well as interest in adventure travel, has drawn many hikers, mountain bikers, and off-pavement driving enthusiasts to the area.
-Permitted activities within the park include camping, hiking along designated trails, backpacking, canyoneering, rock climbing, bicycling, and driving along existing roads, both paved and unpaved.
 The Hayduke Trail, an 812 mi backpacking route named after one of Edward Abbey's characters, begins in the park.